Whitey Bulger: Catherine Greig

 Bulger's companion during his years as a fugitive was his longtime girlfriend Catherine Greig (born April 3, 1951), who was nearly 22 years his junior.
 Greig grew up in Boston and had an identical twin sister, Margaret, and a younger brother, David.
-Their father was a machinist from Glasgow, Scotland, and their mother was from Canada, as was Bulger's father.
+Their father was a machinist from Glasgow, Scotland, and their mother was from Canada.

-At about age 20, Greig married Robert "Bobby" McGonagle, a Boston firefighter.
-He was from a family that led the Mullen Gang and was injured during a mob gunfight in 1969.
-Before his 1987 death by drug overdose, McGonagle reportedly held Bulger responsible for the murders of his brothers, twins Donald and Paul McGonagle, who were killed in the fighting which occurred during the Mullen-Killeen gang war.
-The body of Paul McGonagle, of whom Greig's sister Margaret was a widow, lay hidden and buried for 25 years on Tenean Beach in Dorchester.
-Greig's younger brother David, a close associate of Bulger, was found shot dead on Cape Cod in an apparent suicide.
+In 1971, at about age 20, Greig married Robert "Bobby" McGonagle, a Boston firefighter.
+Greig's identical twin sister, Margaret, married Robert McGonagle's brother, Paul.
+The McGonagle brothers were from a family that led the Mullen Gang.
+Robert McGonagle was injured during a mob gunfight in 1969.
+Before his 1987 death by drug overdose, Robert McGonagle reportedly held Bulger responsible for the murders of his twin brothers, Donald and Paul, who were killed in the fighting which occurred during the Mullen-Killeen gang war.
+Paul's body was hidden and buried for 25 years on Tenean Beach in Dorchester.

-Greig met Bulger in her late 20s after she divorced Bobby McGonagle.
+Greig began dating Bulger in 1975, aged 24, after she split from McGonagle in 1973.
+Greig and McGonagle were officially granted a divorce in 1977.
 She worked as a dental hygienist.
-Greig has been described as intelligent, hardworking and educated, although was very subservient to, and dominated by, Bulger.
+Greig has been described as intelligent, hardworking, and educated, although she was very subservient to and dominated by Bulger.
 She and Bulger lived together for a time at her home in Squantum, a section of Quincy.
+In 1982, they began sharing a condominium in Quincy's Louisburg Square South apartment complex.

+Before going on the run with Bulger, she was last seen by the FBI on January 5, 1995, as she and Kevin Weeks were under surveillance in an attempt to locate Bulger.
 Greig had been wanted by the FBI since 1999.
+In 2000, the FBI received a tip of a sighting of Greig in Fountain Valley, California.
 The criminal complaint against her alleges that she harbored a fugitive, Whitey Bulger.
 She was represented in the criminal proceedings by the prominent criminal attorney Kevin Reddington of Brockton, Massachusetts.
-After being captured alongside Bulger, Greig sought release on bail and home confinement, a request that was denied.
+After being captured with Bulger, Greig sought release on bail and home confinement, a request that was denied.

 Greig initially indicated that she would go to trial rather than accept a plea bargain.
-In March 2012, however, Greig pleaded guilty to conspiracy to harbor a fugitive, identity fraud and conspiracy to commit identity fraud.
+In March 2012, however, Greig pleaded guilty to conspiracy to harbor a fugitive, identity fraud, and conspiracy to commit identity fraud.
 On June 12, 2012, she was sentenced to eight years in federal prison.
 She declined to speak during her sentencing.

 In September 2015, Greig was indicted on a charge of criminal contempt stemming from her refusal to testify before a grand jury about whether other people aided Bulger while he was a fugitive.
 In February 2016, Greig pleaded guilty to this charge.
 Greig's attorney recommended 12 months in prison, while prosecutors—citing Greig's "unrepentant ... obstruction"—asked for 37 months.
 In April 2016, U.S. District Judge F. Dennis Saylor IV sentenced Greig, then midway through her sentence for harboring Bulger, to 21 months on the contempt charge, pushing her release date to late 2020.